 The Monitoring Committee enhances information exchange, supervises the implementation, the achievement of the objectives and priorities and when it is necessary formulates proposals to ensure the most effective implementation of the programme.
-The Monitoring Committee contributes to the adoption and modification of the Working Programs (which serves as an implementation plan for the scheduled use of funds) and approves the content of the annual implementation report in its regular meeting for which the RA will distribute the draft programmes, reports as well as information on the implementation and evaluation of the projects and the implementation of the programme.
+The Monitoring Committee contributes to the adoption and modification of the Working Programs (which serves as an implementation plan for the scheduled use of funds) and approves the content of the annual implementation report in its regular meeting for which the RA will distribute the draft programmes, reports as well as information on the implementation and evaluation of the programme.